blowb/blowb-doc/appendices/why-our-server.rst

   - Prosody and other free XMPP software for instant messaging,
   - ... (a longer list is `available <https://en.wikipedia.org/wiki/List_of_free_software_web_applications>`_)

 It looks like it is completely possible to deploy service using our own server.
-However, by the time this document was written, there were no comprehensive documents showing how to set up these software integrally.
+However, by the time this documentation was written, there were no comprehensive documents showing how to set up these software integrally.
 For this reason, the Blowb project was started.

 .. _free software: https://www.gnu.org/philosophy/free-sw.html